 Field-hunting tip

-Look in sedimentary sandstone country — that is the host setting where schindlerite typically forms.
+Look in sedimentary sandstone country, the host setting where schindlerite typically forms.
 If you start seeing carnotite, gypsum, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, aggregates habit, so train your eye for that shape before scanning the outcrop.